 Yes, you can still drive your car without a catalytic converter.
 The catalytic converter is a bit like an exhaust system on steroids.
 It’s designed to clean up the pollutants in your vehicle’s exhaust and make them less harmful to the environment.
 Without one, your car won’t run as well or as efficiently.
 But it will still run just fine.

-You should also know that if you’re caught driving around in a vehicle without a catalytic converter installed, there could be some hefty fines involved.
+You should also know that if you’re caught driving around in a vehicle without a catalytic converter installed, some hefty fines could be involved.

 If any of these signs apply to your car, it’s time to take a test drive and investigate further.
 Catalytic converters are essential to the operation of your car because they help make exhaust fumes a lot less toxic.